Asbestos Soffits - How To Identify & Work With Them

 Asbestos soffits made using insulation board / AIB are considered a high-risk asbestos-containing material due to its friable nature, on the other hand, asbestos cement soffits are considered a lower-risk asbestos-containing product.
 This is due to the material makeup.
 With the material being heavily bonded and non-friable (Friability is the tendency to break down, chip or crumble under pressure or as a result of abrasion) this means when the product is disturbed or broken there is a minimal release of asbestos fibres.

 Whilst cement soffits are considered lower-risk by the HSE (Health & Safety Executive)[1]this doesn't mean that the product isn't harmful and certainly doesn't mean it is safe to remove without protection.
-If you intend to work on asbestos cement soffits then ensure you wear appropriate RPE & PPE.
+If you intend to work on asbestos cement soffits then ensure you wear the correct RPE & PPE.
 If your soffits are made from AIB then its important you instruct a licensed asbestos removal company to do any removal works for you.
 A DIY job is not advised.

 Tom Yates